Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 SYNC_SHARED_SECRET	🔐 A long random string (your shared secret – used to authenticate your Shortcut to the Worker)

 💡 Generate SYNC_SHARED_SECRET from a password manager (something long & random).
-⚠️ Do not commit this value to GitHub or share it in screenshots.
+⚠️ Do not share this value, EVER.

 Click Save and Deploy.